 You might say that once we are justified from our sins and saved, once we are Christians and have a relationship with God through Christ, then we have to “do” our Christianity.
 That is hardly a correct thought.
 That is not the proper understanding of our Christian walk.
 If we are “doing” our religion it will only be a walk in the flesh.
 It will be a walk by sight, instead of a walk by faith (II Cor.
 5:7).
-We will be under law and sin, and we will be miserable.
+We unknowingly put ourselves under law and sin, and we will be miserable (this is the man you find in Romans seven).
 But if God’s work justified and saved us, freely redeeming us in Christ Jesus (Rom.
 3:24, 4:25), then does He not do any work in the power of grace to help us walk properly before Him?
 This is what I find the Scriptures teach; “for it is God who works in you both to will and to do for His good pleasure.”
 (Phil.
 2:13) And Paul would always say things like this; “According to the grace of God which was given to me, as a wise masterbuilder I have laid the foundation…” And again he would say, “But by the grace of God I am what I am, and His grace toward me was not in vain; but I labored more abundantly than they all, yet not I, but the grace of God which was with me.”
 (I Cor.
 3:10, 15:10) God’s grace is His working in the believer to accomplish His own good pleasure.
 And His grace for us in our Christian walk is always sufficient, regardless of the situation or circumstances (II Cor.
 12:9-10).

 The believer’s “walk” in this world involves fulfilling the responsibilities and duties that flow from the relationship he now has with God.
-By faith in Jesus Christ he is a son of God (Gal.
+By faith in Jesus Christ the believer is a son of God (Gal.
 3:26).
 By God’s grace he has this new relationship as “created in Christ Jesus” (Eph.
 2:8-10).
 However, let us not get full of ourselves.
 If our responsibility – our walk – is not sustained by divine strength from God’s grace, we will stumble around and fail; if our walk is sustained in grace, then we will have a walk worthy of the Lord, fully pleasing Him, being fruitful in every good work and increasing in the knowledge of God.”
 (Col. 1:10) Our walk must be characterized by our dependence on God and His grace working in us.
 This is the principle clearly taught by all the above quoted scriptures.
 Jesus tells us, “…without Me you can do nothing.”
 (John 15:5)